#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Whereas Google Maps is like, it will be fine.
 Someone will have moved it.

 Oh, but it's one of the big green ones.
-Google smoked a bifter yeah so it's a bit more chill
+Google smokes a bifter.

-the whole situation Google has a spliff and chills out and gets some biscuits Waze is it drinks too much coffee and is extremely anxious
+Google has a spliff and chills out and eats some biscuits.
+Waze

+And we're in a tour van for the first time in my career, and I love it.
 There's a table, there's four cup holders, there's a wireless charger.

-Wooden knives and forks.
+Yeah.
 This is incredible.

 It does feel important.
 Hannah has asked me four times now for pictures of the van.

 This could be good for the camera as well.

-Go...
+Go.
 I'm just going to turn on the electric lights.

 Go portrait.
 Do you want me to turn the blue ones on?
 Yeah.

-Go portrait, but give us a bit of distance back if you can.
+Go portrait but give us a bit of distance back if you can.
 Is that possible?
 Here we go.

-You don't have to lean in, Dave.
-That's my...
+You don't have to lean in Dave.
+That's my.

 Can I do the thumb up still?
 Yeah.